 A Glossary that is Comparative and Linked

 Even in the same area of project management application, many terms have multiple "interpretations" as demonstrated by the definitions quoted in this Glossary.
 Indeed, many seemingly familiar terms mean very different things to different people.
-For example, this Glossary now lists more than thirty definitions of the word "Project".
+For example, our database now lists more than thirty definitions of the word "Project".
 True, many of them are similar, but by no means identical.
 Equally, some terms have labels that look the same but refer to very different things.
-For example: "Change Management" and "Management of Change" are very different practices.
+For instance: "Change Management" and "Management of Change" are very different practices.

-What all this does mean is that it is essential to establish a set of terms for each program or collection of projects, especially where intentions may be significantly different.
-The possibility of miscommunication is always a serious risk to project success.
+What all this does mean is that it is essential to establish, and agree on, a set of terms for each program or collection of projects, especially where intentions may be significantly different.
+Otherwise, the possibility of miscommunication is always a serious risk to project success.

 Hence the purpose of this Glossary — to help you see what others think and to make the best selection for your particular project environment.
 As you will see, web technology allows us to provide links within the definitions quoted, to connect to terms defined elsewhere in the Glossary.
 This is intended to help you to better understand the term you are looking at.

-This updated version 5.5 contains over 6,400 entries covering over 4,400 discrete terms derived from over 200 sources.
+This updated version 5.5 contains around 6,400 entries covering over 4,400 discrete terms derived from over 230 sources.